Mitigating Data Redundancy to Revitalize Transformer-based Long-Term Time Series Forecasting System: Methodology

-\textbf{Memory-driven Conditional Layer Normalization} The Memory-driven Conditional Layer Normalization (MDCLN) is a way to integrate relational memory into the decoder \cite{chen2020raio} (See Figure 2 in the main article for the architecture overview), where outputs from the decoder’s self-attention layer undergoes layer normalization along with the memory information provided from the relational memory block.
+The Memory-driven Conditional Layer Normalization (MDCLN) is a way to integrate seasonal memory into the decoder, where outputs from the decoder’s self-attention layer undergo layer normalization along with the memory information provided from the seasonal memory block.
+We present its detailed architecture in Figure.\ref{gate} right.
 The reason for using layer normalization instead of batch normalization is that input data are normalized before feeding into models as common practice for time-series forecasting.
 Hence, instead of normalizing values among batches, we use layer normalization to normalize the features within each batch to give each time feature an equal weight for generating predictions.

 In MDCLN, we update $\gamma$ and $\beta$ based on the memory matrix $M_t$, as they are the two most essential parameters for normalization:

 Where $f_{l}(.)$ represents the linear layer.
 The MDCLN is achieved by: